 Through Visit Cairns we booked a snorkel at the Great Barrier Reef with an intro to scuba diving.
 The Sunkist held 30+ passengers max which was much smaller then the 80+ passenger catamarans.
-Since our group was half the passenger count it was practically like having a private boat trip, if you ignored the other 17 people.
+Since our group was half the passenger count it was like having a private boat trip (if you ignored the other 17 people).
 The scuba dive was a great perk but it was more for the experience of diving the Great Barrier Reef.
 I actually saw more fish snorkeling over the reef.
-The crew on board were amazing, very chill and they let us come and go as we please until lunch was ready or it was time to head back to the mainland.
+The crew on board were amazing, very chill and they let us come and go as we pleased until lunch was ready or it was time to head back to the mainland.

 A reason to go back: Fitz Roy Island.
 The island was beautiful and I want to spend the day floating in the turquoise water and lounging on the white sand beach.

 I wouldn't recommend meeting a stranger on the street and getting into his Land Cruiser to drive an hour outside of town at one million